hbirchtree/jason/MANUAL.md

        - desktop.title
        - desktop.icon
        - Are displayed when the subsystem is activated, icon currently holds no purpose but may have a purpose in the future.
-     + enabler: the name of the value, prepended with subsystems., which may contain different values used in the subsystem. the value provided by this is hereunder referred to as the input value. constants do not need this.
+     + enabler: the name of the value, prepended with subsystems., which may contain different values used in the subsystem. the value provided by this is hereunder referred to as the input value.
      + environment: typical environment, enabled when the subsystem is enabled.
      + variables: typical, enabled when the subsystem is enabled.
      + Different types: (specified in the "type" key)